dice-group/LIMES/limes-core/manual/user_manual.md

 * `Tmp_Is_Overlapped_By`
 * `Tmp_Equals`

-The topological relations between spatial resources can be found by using the following distances:
+The topological relations between spatial resources can be found by using the following relations:
 * `Top_Contains`
 * `Top_Crosses`
 * `Top_Disjoint`